Stephen Parodi, MD

 He has held several leadership roles at The Permanente Medical Group (TPMG) and Kaiser Permanente, including chief of Infectious Disease and director of HIV Care for the Napa Solano Service Area, chair of Infectious Disease for KP Northern California, chair of the Northern California Regional Infection Control Committee, chair of the KP HealthConnect Governance Committee, and regional director of Hospital Operations.

-Dr. Parodi practices as an infectious disease physician, providing inpatient and outpatient consultation, HIV care, and travel medicine services.
+Dr. Parodi, who joined TPMG in 2002, practices as an infectious disease physician, providing inpatient and outpatient consultation, HIV care, and travel medicine services.
 He has a special interest in the treatment and prevention of infections that are the result of multidrug resistant organisms and hospital epidemiology.
 He led clinical projects related to the reduction of health-care-acquired infections, antimicrobial stewardship, reduction in dialysis-related infections and regional outbreak responses.

 His work in hospital operations has included programs such as enhanced recovery after surgery, patient blood management, observation medicine, advanced electronic health alert monitoring and bedside multidisciplinary rounding.